puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hiera.md

 levels in your hierarchy and tells Hiera where to find the data source that corresponds to each level.

-First, make sure you're working the the production environment's code
+First, make sure you're working in the production environment's code
 directory:

     cd /etc/puppetlabs/code/environments/production